joostdecock/site/nuxt/content/en/docs/about/index.md

 What that means is that if you are here for sewing patterns, you came to the right place.
 However, this isn't your average sewing pattern site or company.
-There's a few important differces, specifically:
+There's a few important differences, specifically:

 ## Freesewing is an open source project run by a community, not a company
 Freesewing is an open source project.